 Source: Office for National Statistics.
-2011 Ward Labour Market Profile E36001847: Histon and Impington.
+2011 Ward Labour Market Profile E36001847: Histon and Impington12.

-Local infrastructure
+Local Infrastructure

-2.23.
-The villages are served by numerous shops and small businesses including two supermarkets, a bicycle shop, two hairdressers and a barber, toy shop, butchers, bakers, gift shop and a post office.
+- 2.23.
+The villages are served by numerous shops and small businesses including two supermarkets, a bicycle shop, two hairdressers and a barber, butchers, bakers, gift shop and a post office.
 Other facilities include a GP surgery, two dentist surgeries, two pharmacies, a Spire hospital, solicitors' offices, estate agents, a bank, a building society, a petrol station, four cafes and five churches.
 Facilities are good but there is limited capacity at the GP surgery due to the age of the building.
-There are also six pubs (which provide a range of dining options), two restaurants and two https://www.nomisweb.co.uk/reports/lmp/ward2011/1140852535/report.aspx?town=Histon#ls take-aways.
+There are also six pubs (which provide a range of dining options), two restaurants and two take-aways.
 Several churches offer community facilities and the Recreation Ground provides a play park along with sports pitches.
-The Impington Village College (IVC) sports centre includes gym facilities and a swimming pool.
+The Impington Village College (IVC) sports centre includes gym facilities and a swimming pool. - 2.24.
+Currently there is an Early Years Centre, Infant School, Junior School and a Secondary School that has an International Sixth Form.
+Due to the increase in population, a new school is being built to increase the overall primary school provision to 1 050 pupils. - 2.25.
+Most homes are within 800m of one of two community centres (Map 7): - The Post Office in the High Street, Histon - The Busway stop in Impington13.